themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 meteor add mrt:moment
 ```

-Last but not least, the [Moment package](https://atmospherejs.com/mrt/moment) gives us access to the [moment.js library](http://momentjs.com/) for creating human-readable date and time strings.
+Last but not least, the [`mrt:moment`](https://atmospherejs.com/mrt/moment) package gives us access to the [moment.js library](http://momentjs.com/) for creating human-readable date and time strings.
 We'll use this for a UX touch in our invite admin panel for displaying when an invite was requested.

 <div class="note">
   <h3>A quick note</h3>